jcormont/documentdb-typescript/README.md

 }
 ```

-The original DocumentClient from the `documentdb` module is kept in the `documentClient` property, after the `openAsync` method is called.
+The original DocumentClient from the `documentdb` module is kept in the `documentClient` property, after the `openAsync` method is called:

+A static property `Client.concurrencyLimit` (number) controls how many requests may be outstanding *globally* at any time; this defaults to 25.
+Further requests are held internally (without timing out) until a pending request completes.
+You may want to increase this number if you are performing a high volume of low-cost operations such as deletions.

 ## `Database`
 Start here if you need to list all collections in a database, or delete it from the account.
 Nothing else here.